Skip to main content

 Preoperative Embolization

-Performed 1-2 days before surgery to reduce tumor blood supply and minimize bleeding during resection.
+Our [Location] team performs this procedure 1-2 days before surgery to reduce tumor blood supply and minimize bleeding during resection, improving surgical outcomes.

 Procedure Details: